-June 8, 2003 - Wins Tony Best Actress Award for "Long Day's Journey into Night."
+June 8, 2003 - Wins a Tony for Best Actress for “Long Day’s Journey into Night.”

-June 22, 2004 - The first of ten episodes of the television program "Nip/Tuck" airs with Vanessa and her daughter Joely Richardson playing mother and daughter.
+June 22, 2004 - The first 10 episodes of the television program “Nip/Tuck” airs with Vanessa and her daughter Joely Richardson playing mother and daughter.

 November 2004 - Redgrave and her brother, Corin, launch a new political group, the Peace and Progress Party, to protest the war in Iraq.

-March 18, 2009 - Redgrave's daughter, actress Natasha Richardson, dies from injuries in a skiing accident.
+March 18, 2009 - Redgrave’s daughter, actress Natasha Richardson, dies after suffering injuries in a skiing accident.

-Spring 2010 - Both siblings die, brother, Corin, after a short illness and sister, Lynn, of breast cancer.
+Spring 2010 - Both of her siblings die, brother, Corin, after a short illness and sister, Lynn, of breast cancer.

 May 2, 2013 - Appears on British television in “The Call Out,” an episode of “Playhouse Presents” written and directed by son Carlo Nero.